Keruspe/GPaste/README.md

 If you also want to build the unity application indicator, you'll have to pass `--enable-unity` to configure.

+If your distribution does not provide a appdata-tools package (like ubuntu 14.04), you can use `ubuntu-patches/0001-ubuntu-disable-appdata-stuff.patch`

+If your distribution ships with gnome-settings 3.8 and thus a patched version of gnome-shell 3.10 (like ubuntu 14.04), you can use `0002-ubuntu-fix-for-ubuntu-breaking-gnome-shell-API-compa.patch`

 You can see everything I'll post about GPaste [there](http://www.imagination-land.org/tags/GPaste.html).

 Latest release for GNOME 3.10 is: [GPaste 3.10.1](http://www.imagination-land.org/posts/2014-05-01-gpaste-3.10.1-released.html).